partz2510/system-health-dashboard/README.md

 ![Demo Output](https://github.com/partz2510/system-health-dashboard/blob/main/screenshots/demo_output.png?raw=true)

 # 🧩 Output Explanation
 Metric Meaning
-CPU Usage (%)	The percentage of CPU currently being used across all cores.
-A sudden spike may indicate heavy processing.
+1. CPU Usage (%)	The percentage of CPU currently being used across all cores.
+A sudden spike may indicate heavy processing

-Memory Usage (%)	The amount of RAM currently used.
+2. Memory Usage (%)	The amount of RAM currently used.
 Shows both used and total GB for clarity.

-Disk Usage (%)	How much of your main disk drive is in use vs total capacity.
+3. Disk Usage (%)	How much of your main disk drive is in use vs total capacity.

-Network Sent / Received (MB)	Data uploaded and downloaded since system boot, updated every 2 seconds.
+4. Network Sent / Received (MB)	Data uploaded and downloaded since system boot, updated every 2 seconds.

 # 💡 How It Works
-psutil collects live system metrics (CPU load, memory, disk, and network I/O). rich renders the metrics into a visually styled table refreshed continuously in the terminal.
+1. 'psutil' collects live system metrics (CPU load, memory, disk, and network I/O).

+2. 'rich' renders the metrics into a visually styled table refreshed continuously in the terminal.

 The script runs indefinitely until you stop it manually.

 # 🧠 Learning Takeaways
 This project demonstrates:

-Real-time data collection and visualization
+1. Real-time data collection and visualization

-Clean Python scripting practices
+2. Clean Python scripting practices

-Basic system administration concepts
+3. Basic system administration concepts

-Automation mindset valuable for SOC and DevOps roles
+4. Automation mindset valuable for SOC and DevOps roles

 # 📜 License
 MIT — feel free to fork, modify, and share your version.